White nationalist bloodied during DC protest

 The conference, hosted by the white nationalist organization National Policy Institute, met inside the Ronald Reagan Building and International Trade Center downtown, a block from Trump's new International Hotel.
 NPI's leader is Richard Spencer, known for coining the term "alt-right" and promoting white supremacist views.

-The event drew hundreds of protesters holding anti-facist signs and yelling chants including, "No Donald Trump, no KKK, no fascist USA!"
+The event drew hundreds of protesters holding anti-fascist signs and yelling chants including, "No Donald Trump, no KKK, no fascist USA!"
 One held a sign reading "alt-wrong."

-The group was generally peaceful until a man and a woman from NPI approached the group with a video camera and microphone, prompting protesters to yell "Nazi's go home."
-The woman, who wouldn't give CNN her name but wore a badge saying "Emily," appeared to interview a protester asking him if he is a "self-hating white person."
+The group was generally peaceful until a man and a woman from NPI approached the group with a video camera and microphone, prompting protesters to yell "Nazis go home."
+The woman, who wouldn't give CNN her name but wore a badge saying "Emily," appeared to interview a protester, asking him if he is a "self-hating white person."

 Another protester knocked the man's video camera, and a scuffle ensued between the two.
-A few other protesters entered the fray yelling "Die, Nazi, die," and the man from NPI re-emerged with a bloody gash on his forehead.
+A few other protesters entered the fray yelling "Die, Nazi, die," and the man from NPI reemerged with a bloody gash on his forehead.
 He declined to give his name.
-Two protesters were handcuffed by police.
-CNN videotaped the incident.

-The pair from NPI was later escorted to a waiting ambulance by police, while the rest of the protesters continued marching peacefully along Pennsylvania Avenue.
+Police later escorted the pair from NPI to a waiting ambulance while the rest of the protesters continued marching peacefully along Pennsylvania Avenue.

 A group called Smash Racism DC posted a call to action on Facebook, encouraging people to "challenge" the NPI and "make noise, chant, and be generally disruptive."